Publishing your research

 Once your research has been accepted by a publisher, you should receive a publishing contract.
 Make sure you read any contracts carefully and check that you understand all the terms.
 Publishing contracts can be negotiated, and you don’t need to sign the first contract you’re given.

-There are certain things you might want to consider when reading and negotiating your contract.
+There are certain things you should consider when reading and negotiating your contract.
 These can differ depending on what you are publishing:

 - Publishing deadlines – Will the deadlines conflict with any other projects or teaching?